Laira Traction and Rolling Stock Maintenance Depot: Diesel shed

-Warship Class diesel-hydraulic locomotives started to appear in 1958 and were at first accommodated in the New Shed alongside steam locomotives until the diesel maintenance depot had been finished.
+Warship Class diesel-hydraulic locomotives started to appear in 1958 and were at first accommodated in the Long Shed alongside steam locomotives until the diesel maintenance depot had been finished.
 The Laira marshalling yard alongside Embankment Road was closed in 1958 to make room for carriage sidings and a new diesel shed, which was fully opened on 13 March 1962, although parts had been in use since 1960.

-Laira was designed for the servicing and heavy maintenance of the diesel-hydraulic locomotives favoured by the Western Region of British Railways (the depot became well known as the final home of the 'Western' Class).
+Laira was designed for the servicing and heavy maintenance of the diesel-hydraulic locomotives favoured by the Western Region of British Railways, the first of the region's purpose designed large diesel depots.
 It also handled the local diesel electric shunter and DMU fleets, although servicing of the latter was done initially at Belmont sidings at Millbay.

 The diesel shed was in reinforced concrete and comprised three adjoining buildings.
 The servicing and maintenance building that covers roads 1–4 is on the western side of the shed; number 1 road is equipped with a wheel lathe and lifting jacks for bogie changes.
 The central building was the Heavy Maintenance Shed; engines can be removed and repainting undertaken on the two roads, numbers 5 and 6.
-The final three roads were in the servicing shed on the eastern side of the site, where locomotives could be inspected and refuelled.
-There were covered fuelling points outside in the yard, supplied by a 45,000 gallon fuel tank.
-A small group of buildings house stores and a workshop for shed equipment and is situated between the main shed and the curve of the Sutton Harbour branch (now realigned to the west of the shed and known locally as the "Speedway").
-Carriage washing takes place south of the shed at Mount Gould, alongside the line to Plymouth Friary.
+The final three roads were another servicing shed on the eastern side of the site.
+Beside this was a small covered area with fuelling points outside in the yard, supplied by a 45,000 gallon fuel tank.
+A small group of buildings behind the shed house stores and a workshop for shed equipment.
+Carriage washing takes place south of the shed at Mount Gould.